0 and 1 Translator

 Can I convert between binary and other number systems?

 Yes!
-Use the conversion mode selector to convert between text, binary, decimal, hexadecimal, and octal.
+Use the conversion mode selector to convert between UTF-8 text, binary, decimal, hexadecimal, and octal.
 The "All Formats" panel shows simultaneous conversions to every supported format.

 What do the separator and grouping options do?